What type of curriculum will UCA use?

 We consider devices an integral aspect of a students educational experience in the 21st century.
 All students will receive a device that is included in the cost of tuition.

 Will service learning or serving in the community be done by UCA students?

 Yes, absolutely!
 One of our 6 curriculum design principles is community integration.
 Practically, this means that our students’ learning is situated in Chicagoland, amidst all the needs, opportunities, and issues related to this community.
 UCA students will regularly serve in the community as a direct result of their academic learning.

 When will enrollment open?

-Enrollment has already opened!
+Enrollment is open for the 2019-20 School year!
 Start the process of joining the UCA family here.

 What is the tuition for a UCA student?

 We believe an education at Unity Christian Academy is worth the investment you make as a family.
 We also believe that in our pursuit of excellence and diversity as a Christ-centered school, we are called to ensure that this valuable education is affordable for any family who desires to partner with us.
 Economic diversity isn’t just something we just hope for; it is a core value of UCA and an added-value for our families as we seek to empower students to impact an incredibly diverse world.
 We hope you see this in our Tuition Policy at Unity Christian Academy.

 Tuition is 10% of a family’s adjusted gross income.
 Here is more information about tuition at UCA.